Distributed acoustic sensing: Comparison with other fiber optic distributed sensing techniques

 Distributed acoustic sensing relies on light which is Rayleigh backscattered from small variations in the refractive index of the fiber.
 The backscattered light has the same frequency as the transmitted light.
 There are a number of other distributed fiber sensing techniques that rely on different scattering mechanisms and can be used to measure other parameters.

 Brillouin scatter occurs due to the interaction between the light and acoustic phonons travelling in the fiber.
 As the light is scattered by a moving phonon, its frequency is shifted by the Doppler effect by around 10 GHz.
 Light is generated at both above (anti-Stokes shift) and below (Stokes shift) the original optical frequency.
 The intensity and frequency shifts of the two components are dependent on both temperature and strain and by measuring the shifts, absolute values of the two parameters can be calculated using a distributed temperature and strain sensing (DTSS) system.
 Brillouin scatter is much weaker than Rayleigh scatter and so the reflections from a number of pulses must be summed together to enable the measurements to be made.
 Therefore, the maximum frequency at which changes can be measured using Brillouin scatter is typically a few tens of Hz.

 Raman scatter occurs when light is scattered in interaction with molecular vibrations in the fiber.
 As with Brillouin scattering, both Stokes and anti-Stokes components are produced and these are shifted from the wavelength of the incident light by several tens of nanometers.
 By measuring the ratio in intensity between the Stokes and anti-Stokes components, an absolute value of temperature can be measured by a distributed temperature sensing (DTS) system.
 The larger wavelength shifts compared to Brillouin scatter mean that it is easier to separate the scattered Raman light from the un-shifted Rayleigh scattered component.
 However the intensity of the Raman scatter is lower than the Brillouin scatter and so it is normally necessary to average for many seconds or minutes in order to get reasonable results.
 Therefore, Raman-based systems are only suitable for measuring slowly varying temperatures.

 Phase-sensitive coherent optical time-domain reflectometry

-Phase-sensitive coherent optical time-domain reflectometry (ϕ-OTDR) is a technique that can provide sufficient sensitivity and resolution for these distributed acoustic sensing systems.
+Phase-sensitive coherent optical time-domain reflectometry (Φ-OTDR) is a technique that can provide sufficient sensitivity and resolution for these distributed acoustic sensing systems.
 Standard optical time-domain reflectometry techniques use light sources with coherence lengths, which are shorter than pulse lengths.
 This can yield a sum of backscattered intensities from each scattering center, which allows monitoring splices and breaks in fiber optic cables.
-On the contrary, in ϕ-OTDR-based sensors, the coherence length of lasers is longer than their pulse length.
+On the contrary, in Φ-OTDR-based sensors, the coherence length of lasers is longer than their pulse length.
 An event near the fiber generates an acoustic wave that affects the optical fiber by changing the phases of the backscattering centers.
 An analysis of such signals can reveal their impact on the sensor and monitor acoustic sources located near fiber objects.